 Please be aware that the company is making a significant investment of their time and resources.
 Likewise, by accepting an internship, you are making a commitment to that organization, which must be taken seriously.

 You will be expected to complete your internship in full and complete all of the work hours associated with your placement.
 For example, if you sign up for a 6-credit internship and find that it’s more work than you expected, you will not be allowed to change to a 3-credit internship, as you have already committed to the number of work hours associated with a 6-credit internship.

 Don’t worry – our on-site orientation after you arrive in Sorrento will help you understand what is expected of you.
 In addition, our on-site staff in Sorrento will share with you key cultural factors about the Italian work environment, and on your first day of work they will accompany you to your workplace, introduce you, and have an initial meeting with both you and your employers.
-During the term, our on-site staff in Sorrento will meet you with you weekly to review the successes and challenges in your job, as well as goals for the upcoming week and provide any advice or assistance you may need.

 When will I know where I’m going to intern?

 Most students receive their placements via email 1-2 weeks before the internship begins.